5 Reasons You Have Split Ends, Plus Exactly How to Treat Them

 1. Washing your hair too often: You can afford to skip a wash every once in a while.
 If you’re doing the rinse-and-repeat shampoo method or washing every single day, the attentive care might be too much for your hair to handle.
 Stripping your scalp of its natural oils can dry out your hair and make it prone to breakage and split ends.

 2. Too much brushing: If you take to a brush more than once a day, you’re probably overdoing it.
 Aggressive brushing and struggling to take out knots is also bad for your hair.
 And if it feels like you’re breaking your hair while you brush, you probably are.
 Try using a wide-tooth comb to detangle, which is much more gentle on your hair.

-3. Towel-drying your hair: Once you step out of the shower, a good rubdown with a cosy towel is common procedure.
-But if you're rubbing your hair too much with a towel, you could be aggravating split ends.
-Lighten up and pat your hair dry with a towel, as opposed to roughing it up with lots of damageing friction.
+3. Towel-drying your hair: Once you step out of the shower, a good rubdown with a cozy towel is a common procedure.
+But if you’re rubbing your hair too much with a towel, you could be aggravating split ends.
+Lighten up and pat your hair dry with a towel, as opposed to roughing it up with lots of damaging friction.

-4. Too much heat styling: Let's face it: there's no way to completely stop using a hair dryer or hot iron forever.
-But letting your hair air dry until it's barely damp to lessen the amount of time under the blow dryer is a good move.
-In addition, before you plug in any heat styling tool, remember to spray on a thermal protectant to minimize damage.
+4. Too much heat styling: Let’s face it: there’s no way to completely stop using a hairdryer or hot iron forever.
+But letting your hair air dry until it’s barely damp to lessen the amount of time under the blow dryer is a good move.
+In addition, before you plug in any heat styling tool, remember to spray on a thermal protectant to minimise damage.